 Some schedulers give us a raw machine that we want to SSH into.
 Some of these schedulers are like pazzes that just take our app and find the right place to run it and we don't care about the machine abstraction.
 But there are some cases, and I think Circle CI recently put out a really good blog post about why we use both.
 I'm not telling you to use both, I'm just saying be irresponsible sometimes.
 You're an adult you get to do that.

 So I wanna take us through this, ready for some terminal?
 They told me it was okay to use the command line.
 All you PowerPoint people, I'll get back to you with some slides.
 We're gonna start with this cluster, look at the name of it.
 Hashtag Hashinetes.
 So we have these seven nodes in this cluster and I have a few things running there.
-So in this cluster I have console and volt.
+So in this cluster I have console and Vault.
 Now, these are two stateful services, and most people say you shouldn't run stateful stuff in containers.
 I'm like, "But why?"
 Containers themselves aren't the problem for stateful, it's usually the underlying platform may not be able to pair up your storage.
 So how does Kubernetes make that any different?

 I mean, some databases you will probably lose your data.
 So don't go and run everything in there.
 But some things do make it easier.
 Console being one of them.
 The fact that console does replication and has the ability to heal under certain conditions.
 It's part is to make Kubernetes life much easier.
 So if I come here and I say KUCTL get pods we'll see, if Wifi actually works ...
 You guys should clap cause WiFi works.
 The rules are the more you clap the more favor I get from the demo gods, cause they wanna see how this goes.

 So we have this three node console cluster and like one does you have to run the release that they did yesterday, that's what we got going down.
 So that means if anything breaks it's not my fault.
 If you work on console I will look at you.
 That means I need help, don't leave me here stranded.
 Alright so we have this three node console thing but the other thing that we get is this thing called a persistent volume claim.
 So this is where all I do on my manifest is say, "Hey, I need storage of this kind."
-Based on where I'm running, on Prim it could be [inaudible 00:08:32] or Anifes.
+Based on where I'm running, on-prem or Anifes.
 On Amazon it would be their elastic block, on Google Cloud it would be their persistent disk.
 Don't need to think about that.

 Kubernetes job is to actually provision the storage, give it the ID, and make sure that the storage can be mounted in the zone where the workload needs to live.
 And give me stable name to make sure that they are always paired back together.
 So all the stuff that you used to do around orchestrating stateful things, Kubernetes will meet you probably more than halfway.
 So, given that, I can actually rely on Kubernetes to do the right thing.
 If these apps die they will ensure they're paired with the right storage even if they move to a different machine, great.